 Collaborations with his wife, composer Julie Bernstein, (besides their awesome kids) include the Make Way for Noddy series and specials, the Baby Looney Tunes series and Easter special and the opening song for Toonsylvania.
 For Kid Rhino Records, they co-produced a CD of songs inspired by the feature Tweety’s High-Flying Adventure, performing on, and writing music and lyrics for, much of the album.

-His film scores span genres from horror (Blood Lake and Pernicious) to documentary (the upcoming Mr. Fish: Cartooning from the Deep End) to romantic comedy (Would I Lie to You?).
-His orchestrations can be heard in such features as Heydar, Skyfall, The Amazing Spiderman, Supernova, The Spiderwick Chronicles, Millions, Windtalkers, The Perfect Storm and How the Grinch Stole Christmas.
+His film scores span genres from horror (Blood Lake and Pernicious) to documentary (the award-winning Mr. Fish: Cartooning from the Deep End) to romantic comedy (Would I Lie to You?).
+His orchestrations can be heard in such features as Skyfall, The Amazing Spiderman, Supernova, The Spiderwick Chronicles, Millions, Windtalkers, The Perfect Storm and How the Grinch Stole Christmas.
 He has conducted for many film and TV productions including He Named Me Malala, Spiderman 3, Supernova, Winchell, A Glimpse of Hell and Phantoms.
 He was the guest conductor for the Kentucky Symphony’s concert of music for animation and for the Colorado Symphony’s Animaniacs Live! concert for which he and Julie provided the arrangements and orchestrations.